maelys-mcardle/snowflake/README.md

 # Snowflake

-Snowflake is an interpreted programming language made for microcontrollers.
+Snowflake is an interpreted programming language for microcontrollers.

 ## Author